awslabs/aws-sdk-rust/Guide.md

 The AWS SDK for Rust examples can help you write your own Rust applications that use Amazon Web Services.
 The examples assume you have already set up and configured the SDK (that is, you have imported all required packages and set your credentials and region).

-You can find the source code for these examples and others in the [AWS documentation code examples repository](https://github.com/awsdocs/aws-doc-sdk-examples) on GitHub.
-To propose a new code example for the AWS documentation team to consider producing, create a new request.
-The team is looking to produce code examples that cover broader scenarios and use cases, versus simple code snippets that cover only individual API calls.
-For instructions, see the "Proposing new code examples" section in the Readme on GitHub.
+You can find the source code for these examples and others in the [sdk/examples](sdk-examples) section of this repository.
+To propose a new code example, create an  issue and describe what you want the cod example to do.

-This section contains code examples for the following services:
+The **sdk/examples** section contains code examples for the following services:

 [AWS Batch](sdk/examples/batch)
 [AWS CloudFormation](sdk/examples/cloudformation)